Quansight-Labs/ndindex/docs/indices/slices.md

 ======

 Python's slice syntax is one of the more confusing parts of the language, even to experienced developers.
-In this page, I carefully break down the rules for slicing, and examine just what it is that makes it so confusing.
+This page carefully breaks down the rules for slicing, and examine just what it is that makes it so confusing.

 There are two primary aspects of slices that make them difficult to